What is Balchemy?

 Every trading path follows the same safety-oriented shape:

-- Intent — a user message, bot automation, widget interaction, or MCP/API call arrives.
+- Intent — a user instruction, rule, runtime event, or MCP/API request arrives.

-- Plan — Balchemy resolves the requested action and available tools.
+- Plan — Balchemy resolves the requested action and available facts.

 - Policy — scopes, risk settings, approval rules, and safety checks run before execution.